nadiasulistyorini/sample/README.md

-# I tried github for the first time
+# I tried github for the first time using progate tutorial